 Saúl Kak’s work focuses especially on denouncing, through the audiovisual documentary, the treatment to which the Zoque population has been subjected due to natural disasters and the large industrial projects developed in the region since the 20th century, which have led to displacement. and disintegration of the community.

 Consequently, secondary questions arise from this central theme, such as the migration phenomenon itself, on which Kak reflects on the forced movement to which his community was forced and which ultimately make him reflect on migration in general terms. the identity of the displaced person or refugee due to a major cause.

-In 2019, he presented, again, together with Charles Fairbanks, Ecos del Volcano, a short film recorded over six years, and that forms a sound portrait of one of the communities displaced by the eruption of the Chichonal volcano in 1982 in Nueva Esquipulas Guayabal, from which Kak himself is a native.
+In 2019, he presented, again, together with Charles Fairbanks, Ecos del Volcano, a short film recorded over six years, that forms a sound portrait of one of the communities displaced by the eruption of the Chichonal volcano in 1982 in Nueva Esquipulas Guayabal, from which Kak himself is a native.
 The short film reflects the rejection with which the community was received in the area after the displacement, as well as the unresolved agrarian problems that this solution entailed.

-- Self-consultation with art, Galería MUY, San Cristóbal de las Casas, Chiapas, 2018.
+- Self-consultation with art, Galería MUY, San Cristóbal de las Casas, Chiapas, 2018

-- Floods and survival, Galería MUY, San Cristóbal de Las Casas, Chiapas, 2015.
+- Floods and survival, Galería MUY, San Cristóbal de las Casas, Chiapas, 2015.